yizhang96/yizhang96.github.io/_posts/2022-9-16-dream-network.md

 ---
 layout: post
-title: A social network of dreams
+title: A social network analysis of dreams
 ---

 ## Table of Contents